LaurenceWarne/pdf-question-spacer/README.md

 ## Usage

 ```
-usage: space-pdf [-h] [-r REGEX] [-c COLOUR] [-s1] [-d]
+usage: space-pdf [-h] [-r REGEX] [-c COLOUR] [-s1] [-d] [--dpi DPI]
                  infile whitespace_length

 Add whitespace to sections of pdfs and output the resulting images as pngs.

 positional arguments:
   infile                name of pdf to add whitespace to
-  whitespace_length     number of lines of whitespace to add per match (int pixels),
+  whitespace_length     Number of lines of whitespace to add per match (in
-	                    default is 400
+                        pixels), default is 400

 optional arguments:
   -h, --help            show this help message and exit
   -r REGEX, --regex REGEX
-                        match lines with this regular expression
+                        Match lines with this regular expression.
+The default
+                        regex matches lines which appear to be the start of
+                        questions
   -c COLOUR, --colour COLOUR
                         Colour of the whitespace, default 255 (white)
-  -s1, --skip-first     skip first regular expression match
+  -s1, --skip-first     Skip first regular expression match
-  -d, --debug-text      print out text extracted from the pdf, helpful for
+  -d, --debug           Show the text extracted from the pdf regions, along
-                        finding a regex that works as text extraction is not
-                        always perfect
+                        with the corresponging region in a matplotlib figure
+  --dpi DPI             The image quality, default is 400.
+This is passed
+                        directly to pdf2image.convert_from_path(), also note
+                        using large values will take longer and may cause
+                        crashes!

 ```

 png files will then be created in the working directory and can be converted to a pdf.
 For example using ImageMagick: